Private Root Servers

 }

 The world ID is technically arbitrary and could be any random 64-bit value.
-By convention we use the address of one of the roots.
+By convention we use the ZeroTier One identity of one of the moon servers.

 The world definition JSON file contains secrets, so it's important